Nicole Sandra-Yaffa Dumont

 dumont.jpeg

-I am a PhD candidate in computer science at the University of Waterloo.
-I am advised by Chris Eliasmith (Computational Neuroscience Research Group) and Jeff Orchard (Neurocognitive Computing Lab), whose labs are affiliated with the Centre for Theoretical Neuroscience.
-The focus of my thesis is modelling spatial cognition in the brain with neurosymbolic methods.
+Hello!
+I am a researcher in theoretical neuroscience.
+I recently completed my PhD in Computer Science at the University of Waterloo.
+I was advised by Chris Eliasmith (Computational Neuroscience Research Group) and Jeff Orchard (Neurocognitive Computing Lab), whose labs are affiliated with the Centre for Theoretical Neuroscience.
+My thesis, Symbols, Dynamics, and Maps: A Neurosymbolic Approach to Spatial Cognition, was about modelling spatial cognition in the brain with neurosymbolic methods and spiking neural networks.

 news